helpers/handlebars-helpers/README.md

-## Comparisons: Greater Than helpers
+## Comparisons: "greater than" helpers
 #### {{if_gt}}
 _Conditionally render a block if the value is greater than a given number (If x > y)._
 Parameters: `none`